How to buy Bank of Queensland (BOQ) shares

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Bank of Queensland's is 1.0163.
-This would suggest that Bank of Queensland's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Bank of Queensland's is 0.933.
+This would suggest that Bank of Queensland's shares are less volatile than average (for this exchange).

 Bank of Queensland overview

 Bank of Queensland Limited, together with its subsidiaries, provides various financial products and services in Australia.
 The company operates in Retail Banking, BOQ Business, and Other segments.
-It offers personal banking services comprises savings and term deposits, and transactional accounts; debit and credit cards; home, personal, and car loans; and travel, home, content, and car insurance; as well as investment services comprising online share trading services; and self-managed superannuation funds.
-The company's business banking services include transaction accounts, and savings and investment accounts; loans and finance products; merchant and payment products; and financial market and international services.
+It offers personal banking services comprises savings and term deposits, and transactional accounts; debit and credit cards; home, personal, and car loans; and travel, home and content, landlord, and car insurance, as well as investment services comprising online share trading services, and self-managed superannuation funds.
+The company's business banking services include transaction accounts, and savings and investment accounts; loans and finance products, such as business loans, equipment and vehicle finance, and dealer finance; merchant and payment products; and financial market and international services.
 It also offers Internet and mobile banking services.
-As of August 31, 2019, it had 65 corporate branches and 95 owner managed branches; and 572 company branded ATMs and 1,033 other ATMs, as well as 7 transaction centers.
+It operates 53 corporate branches and 103 owner managed branches, as well as 7 transaction centers.
 Bank of Queensland Limited was founded in 1874 and is based in Newstead, Australia.

 Frequently asked questions